isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 by choosing to be involved in the following community engagement areas:</p>
 <p></p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Conceptualisation and Park Design</strong> by
-engaging the community to reimagine their park experiences.</p>
+engaging the community to reimagine their park experiences;</p>
 <p></p>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Park Development </strong>by involving
-stakeholders and residents in the construction of the park through community-based activities, such as tree planting, habitat enhancement, installation/painting of amenities and design of interpretative signage.</p>
+stakeholders and residents in the construction of the park through community-based activities, such as tree planting, habitat enhancement, installation/painting of amenities and design of interpretative signage; and/or</p>
 <p>&nbsp;</p>
 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Park Management</strong> by empowering
 the community to co-organise activities and events, while advocating the